 Permit to Nathula Pass

 Being a politically sensitive and disputed region, Nathula Pass is a protected area and can only be visited with a valid permit.
 Permits are issued in Gangtok by various tour operators.
 One can get it beforehand if you do not wish to wait for a day.
-The requirements are - a Photo ID and two passport size photographs.
 While one can issue a permit for their own private vehicle, a vehicle provided by a tour operator is advisable.
+Permit are also issued by Tourism Department and vehicle permit is issued by Police Check Post for domestic tourist issued through a registered Travel Agency.

 How to Reach Nathula Pass